 There is little reason to think the average home or small business computer cannot

 be cracked by any knowlegeable and determined cracker.

-On the cracking tool's side, of course they take full advantage of multi core machines now
+On the cracking tool's side, they take full advantage of multi core machines now

 as well as networking.
 Perhaps the most important development on the cracking tool